Monday, April 21, 3:30 pm

 The School of Business and Management Undergraduate Award recognizes the accomplishments of an exemplary undergraduate student in the Department of Business Administration and Economics.
 To qualify, a student must be a graduating senior and have a GPA of at least 3.75.
 The recipient also must display a strong willingness to improve his/her community by participating in worthwhile campus and local organizations.
-Through his/her accomplishments at the College, the individual will show great promise in the business professions.
-Moreover, his/her involvement in campus activities will predict that he/she will actively represent the ideals of the College and department upon graduation.
+Through his/her accomplishments at the University, the individual will show great promise in the business professions.
+Moreover, his/her involvement in campus activities will predict that he/she will actively represent the ideals of the University and department upon graduation.

 Kelly Ann Valente

 The School of Business and Management Graduate Award recognizes the accomplishments of an exemplary student in the graduate accounting programs.
 To qualify, a student must be completing his/her Master of Science in Accounting or Forensic Accounting in the year he/she receives the award.
 Besides proving to be an outstanding student, the individual will have displayed the technical and ethical standards of the field and will demonstrate future dedication to the accounting profession.